ivanmorhunn/tex_adv2/README.md

-# Java game Lost in the Depths: A Text Adventure 2023
+# Lost in the Depths: A Text Adventure 2023

 <em>Coded by Ivan Morhun</em>